GVI24/GVI/README.md

 ### Usage ###
 Generate new vulnerable samples with GVI:
 1. download the real-world vulnerability datasets and change the path in `generation/config.py` to the path of the datasets.
-2. change the prompt mode in `GVI`, `CoT`, `5-shot`, `10-shot` in `generation/config.py`.
+2. change the `GVI`, `CoT`, `5-shot`, `10-shot` prompt mode in `generation/config.py`.
-2. run `python generation/chain_gen.py` to generate vulnerable samples.
+3. run `python generation/chain_gen.py` to generate vulnerable samples.
-3. run `python generation/post_preprocess.py` to collect samples.
+4. run `python generation/post_preprocess.py` to collect samples.
+5. `generation/static_check` contains the static check tools, you can use the tools to check the generated samples.

 Reproduce the evaluation results:
-1. download the storage data and model files by following link: https://drive.google.com/drive/folders/1ixTJRpR23ocNbmugL1-vbV4VQEbeh-yN?usp=sharing
+1. download the storage data and model files by following link: https://drive.google.com/drive/folders/1ixTJRpR23ocNbmugL1-vbV4VQEbeh-yN?usp=sharing and https://zenodo.org/records/13196375

 2. run `bash evaluation/test_devign.sh`,`bash evaluation/test_reveal.sh` and `bash evaluation/test_linevul.sh` to reproduce the evaluation results.
+(Please note the scripts is not complete, you need to change the path of the model and data in the script.)

 Evaluate your own data:
 1. we provide the preprocess and train scripts in each detector's folder, you can use the scripts to preprocess the data and train the detector.
+2. if you want to retrain the models, please follow the settings in log files which are in the storage data.
+Especially, you need to change not only the scripts but also the `origin`, `oversample`, `reweight`, `sam` mode in each detector's `/code` folder.

 ### Dataset ###